SamuelChan123/CodingTheCollection/doc/HandoverInstructions.md

 - For firebase pricing, check out [this link](https://firebase.google.com/pricing)
 - For instructions on how to upload your own youtube video, visit  [this link](https://www.wix.com/blog/2019/02/how-to-upload-video-youtube-guide/) using the provided email/password.
+- If you have any questions, feel free to reach out to any of the project members and we will be happy to assist